Events

 • Syrups

-You will be provided with a notebook which includes information on the plants covered, recipes and preparation tips, symptom pictures and treatments, along with space to make your own notes.
+You will be provided with a notebook which includes information on 24 key herbs, a number of recipes and preparation tips, illness symptom pictures and treatments, along with space to make your own notes.

 You will get to go home a Winter Herbal First Aid kit containing: